JOJOexchange/smart-contract-EVM/README.md

 - `JUSDMulticall.sol` contains all "multicall" functions of `JUSDBank.sol`.
 - [JUSDBankStorage.sol](./src/JUSDBankStorage.sol) is where all data stored.

-## JUSD
+#### JUSD

 JUSD is a stablecoin developed by the JOJO system to support multi-collateralization.
 JUSD works like DAI, and users can mint JUSD using other ERC20 tokens as collateral.
 Then, JUSD can deposit to the trading system as a position margin.
 The `secondaryAsset` in the trading system is referred to as JUSD.

+#### JUSDBank.sol: Core Accounting Sheet

+Manages the collateral lending system, allowing users to borrow JUSD using deposited collateral.

+Features:
+- Manage to loan JUSD
+- Flash loans for immediate transactions.

-### Loan
+##### Loan

-Users can deposit registered collateral to the lending system in the `deposit` function and then borrow JUSD through the `borrow` function.
-After trading, users can repay JUSD to the lending system by calling the `repay` function and getting the collateral back in the `withdraw` function.
-When the value of borrowed JUSD is more than that of deposited collaterals, the trader will be liquidated.
-The start liquidation formula is `JUSDBorrow > sum(deposit amount * price * liquidationMortgageRate).`
+Within the lending system, users can deposit approved collateral using the deposit function and subsequently borrow JUSD via the borrow function.
+Following their trading activities, users can repay the borrowed JUSD by invoking the repay function, facilitating the retrieval of their collateral through the withdraw function.

+In cases where the value of borrowed JUSD exceeds the total value of deposited collaterals, a trader becomes susceptible to liquidation.
+The initial liquidation formula is determined by the equation:

+`JUSDBorrow > sum(deposit amount * price * liquidationMortgageRate)`
-### Flashloan
+##### Flashloan

-Flash Loans in JOJO are special transactions that allow the withdrawal of an asset as long as the account is safe before the end of the transaction.
-These transactions do not require a user to repay JUSD before engaging in the transaction.
+Flash Loans in JOJO enable the withdrawal of an asset within a single transaction, provided the account remains secure until the transaction ends.
+Users aren't required to repay JUSD before initiating the transaction.

-There are two examples of lending systems: [FlashLoanRepay.sol](./src/FlashLoanRepay.sol) and [FlashLoanLiquidate](./src/FlashLoanLiquidate.sol).
-`FlashLoanRepay` allows users to repay JUSD using the collateral deposited in the lending system.
-`FlashLoanLiquidate`: The primary implementation process involves selling the collateral obtained from liquidation and dividing the resulting USDC into three parts: one for repaying JUSD, another for paying insurance, and if the liquidated collateral still has a remainder, transferring it to the liquidated party in the form of USDC.

-# Funding rate arbitrage
+Two lending system examples include:

+- FlashLoanRepay.sol: Enables JUSD repayment using deposited collateral.
+- FlashLoanLiquidate.sol: Involves liquidating collateral, distributing resulting USDC into three parts: JUSD repayment, insurance payment, and, if there's surplus, transferring it as USDC to the liquidated party.

+### Funding Rate Arbitrage
-The core contract [FundingRateArbitrage](./src/FundingRateArbitrage.sol) involves offsetting trades in both the spot and perpetual markets to capture the funding rate income in Perpetual trading.
-The liquid provider can deposit usdc to this pool and accumulate interest.
+The core contract [FundingRateArbitrage](./src/FundingRateArbitrage.sol) involves offsetting trades in both spot and perpetual markets to capture funding rate income in perpetual trading.

-## LP functions

-LP can deposit usdc to the arbitrage pool in the `deposit` function to earn interest.
-Users can request a withdrawal if they want to withdraw the interest and capital.
-Our system will execute the request in 24 hours by calling `permitWithdrawRequests.`

-## Arbitrage process
+Key functions:
+- LPs can deposit USDC into the arbitrage pool via the deposit function, earning interest.
+Withdrawal requests for both interest and capital can be made by users, executed within 24 hours through permitWithdrawRequests.

-After users deposit USDC to the arbitrage pool, the admin will use the USDC to buy ETH and deposit it to the JUSDBank system (through the `swapBuyEth` function).
-Then, the admin will call `borrow` to borrow JUSD and deposit it into the trading system.
-At last, the admin will open short interest in the trading system to earn funding fees.
+- Upon users depositing USDC into the arbitrage pool, the admin utilizes the USDC to purchase ETH and deposits it into the JUSDBank system via the swapBuyEth function.
+Subsequently, the admin borrows JUSD using borrow and deposits it into the trading system.
+Finally, the admin initiates short interest in the trading system to accumulate funding fees.

-# Other questions
+### Other Components

-## Index price & Mark price
+- **Index price & Mark price:** Obtained from third-party price oracles.

-3rd parties' price oracle provides index and mark prices.

-## Subaccount

-This feature is implemented by peripheral smart contracts [subaccount](./contracts/subaccount/).
-Subaccounts can help you separate positions and risks.
-You can also give trading access to others and let a professional team trade for you.
+- **Subaccount:** Implemented for separating positions and risks, allowing delegation of trading access.
+- **Insurance:** Charged for liquidations, covering bad debts and utilizing insurance funds.

-## Insurance
+## Getting Started

-For each liquidation, an insurance fee is charged.
-When there is a bad debt, it will be covered by insurance funds.
-If the insurance account is insufficient to cover the bad debt, the insurance fund will stay negative until it is paid off.

-# Start up

 ### Install